 Though many attempts have been made to clean up our planet and recycle materials, Tisha Brown from Greenpeace says this is not enough.
 “Recycling should always be a third choice when dealing with waste, after reducing and reusing, and those two superior options need to be prioritized,” She also states that “ditching single-use disposable items in favour of durable, reusable alternatives,” should be the main focus of consumers and producers of plastics alike. (source: WhoWhatWhy)

 If you live on the coast, get involved with beach cleanups or just take a bag and pick up some trash on your walks.
 No matter where you are, reduce your use of single-use items (food packaging, straws, coffee cups, coffee pods, utensils, shopping bags, etc.) and reuse as much as you can.
 Rethink, buy durable multi-use items, use reusable coffee cups, use cloth bags and baskets for shopping, and if you’re woman use a mentrual cup, menstrual sponges or washable pads.
 Check out trashisfortossers.com to see how possible it is to live without creating trash!
+And snorkelsandfins.com/plastics-ocean-what-should-we-do to read more about how you can make better choices daily.
 Sign petitions to ban plastic bags (many countries have already put this policy in place!), talk to other people about the problem, learn more about the problem by following the above links and doing your own research…